martinm07/gabor-molnar-engineering/Guidance Document Editor.md

     - Button on navbar that brings up little view of media files with thumbnails
     - Clicking media thumbnail copies the path to clipboard.
     - Ability to upload and delete media files
+    - Have section for published documents, with the titles displayed and clicking on them copies the URL to the clipboard
+      - With ability to sort (e.g. A-Z, Z-A, by last modified)
+      - And maybe with ability to search
 - [ ] Floating UI at cursor position activated through keyboard shortcuts for colour picking and media tray file URL insertion
 	- The colour picker should also have the option of managing a colour palette (which then needs to be saved on the document in document editor mode and as a special component in component library editor mode.
 Palette colours should also appear when in documents that inherit the library).
 - [ ] Node hierarchy view